-Ronald D. Sernau, co-Chair of the Real Estate Department, has more than 25 years of experience in real estate law, representing sophisticated parties in particularly visible transactions involving trophy properties.
+Ronald D. Sernau, co-chair of the Real Estate Department and co-chair of the Private Equity Real Estate practice, has more than 25 years of experience in real estate law, representing sophisticated parties in particularly visible transactions involving trophy properties.
 The community has consistently recognized Ron as a member of the inner circle in New York's real estate industry.

 Ron offers clients the insight he has gained by representing opposing interests in similar transactions.
 He has represented landlords and tenants, lenders and borrowers, purchasers and sellers, equity investors and developers, managers and owners, and brokers and principals.
 He draws on his experience to address legitimate interests that the opposing party must protect, and to minimize the negotiation of issues that the opposing party can compromise.
 Ron's clients, some of which have relied on his advice for decades, routinely involve Ron in their strategic decision making.